redox-os/book/src/build-system-reference.md

 ### Build System Files

 - `build` - The directory where the build system will place the final image.
-Usually `build/$(ARCH)/$(CONFIG_NAME)`, e.g. `build/x86_64/desktop`.
+Usually `build/$(ARCH)/$(CONFIG_NAME)`, e.g. `build/x86_64/desktop`
 - `build/your-cpu-arch/your-config/harddrive.img` - The Redox image file, to be used by QEMU or VirtualBox for virtual machine execution on a Unix-like host.
 - `build/your-cpu-arch/your-config/livedisk.iso` - The Redox bootable image file, to be used on real hardware for testing and possible installation.
 - `build/your-cpu-arch/your-config/fetch.tag` - An empty file that, if present, tells the build system that the downloading of recipe sources is done.
 - `build/your-cpu-arch/your-config/repo.tag` - An empty file that, if present, tells the build system that all recipes required for the Redox image have been successfully built. **The build system will not check for changes to your code when this file is present.** Use `make rebuild` to force the build system to check for changes.
 - `build/podman` - The directory where Podman Build places the container user's home directory, including the container's Rust installation.
 Use `make container_clean` to remove it.
 In some situations, you may need to remove this directory manually, possibly with root privileges.
 - `build/container.tag` - An empty file, created during the first Podman build, so a Podman build knows when a reusable Podman image is available.
-Use `make container_clean` to force a rebuild of the Podman image on your next `make rebuild`.
+Use `make container_clean` to force a rebuild of the Podman image on your next `make rebuild` run.

 ## GNU Make Commands